 The writer of this comment is a player himself and as a player he should respect that not everyone needs the loud piercing sound of the A Mano reed.
-He actually only copied an accordion that was made in France.

 Today, in sessions, all musicians are respected equally. not like back in the day when accordion players led the session.